 - 1/2 cup apple cider vinegar

-- Optional: 10 drops of essential oils of your choosing (I use Lavender, Rosemary or Peppermint).
+- 10 drops essential oil (I use lavender, rosemary or peppermint).

-- If using, add in the essential oils and mix together.
+- Add in the essential oils and mix together.

-- Store in an air-tight container in the shower for up to 1 week.
+- Store the clay shampoo in an airtight container in the shower for up to one week.

 Have you done a hair detox before?
-What was your experience of it?
-Share below!
+How was it?
+Share in the comments below.

 Wells, Katie.
 (September 18, 2018).
 How to Detox Your Hair.
 Wellness Mama.
 Retrieved from https://wellnessmama.com/9321/detox-your-hair/